apjanke/zprezto-personal/_doc/Prezto-Contrib-Conventions.md

 Collect all your prompt themes in a single module.
 Add a `README.md` for the module that lists all the themes, and includes a screenshot or two of each.

+_HMMM_: Actually, maybe don't include screenshots.
+My `~/.zprezto` directory is 53 MB now, and it's mainly theme screenshots.
+Maybe there should be a separate doco repo for theme repos.

 Choose distinctive names for your themes.
 The prompt theme namespace is global; it's not qualified by the module that provides them.
 Don't name your theme `clean` or `minimal`.
 If you're John Q. Citizen, name it `clean-jqc`.
 Or name it `OwlBearDen` or `ferrari-double-spoiler`.

 ##  Local ~/.zprezto organization